emily1618/emily1618/README.md

 - [Delicious Dessert in plot3D](https://github.com/xtenix88/Statistical-Learning-in-R)

 ### 📫 Contact
-- Open to internships and job opportunites in data analytics and creative field.
+- Open to internships and job opportunites in the data field.
 - [Send me an email](mailto:xtenix@gmail.com)

 <!--